2020 Formula One World Championship: Opening rounds

-The delayed season started with the Austrian Grand Prix.
-Valtteri Bottas, driving for Mercedes, took pole position, ahead of his teammate Lewis Hamilton and Red Bull's Max Verstappen; however, Hamilton was given a three-place grid penalty, since he did not slow sufficiently when yellow flags were waved following a small mistake by Bottas.
+The delayed season started with five races at three venues.

+The first pair of races took place at Red Bull Ring in Spielberg.
+In the Austrian Grand Prix, Valtteri Bottas, driving for Mercedes, took pole position, ahead of his teammate Lewis Hamilton and Red Bull's Max Verstappen; however, Hamilton was given a three-place grid penalty, since he did not slow sufficiently when yellow flags were waved following a small mistake by Bottas.
 This promoted Verstappen to second, McLaren driver Lando Norris to third, and Alexander Albon to fourth.
 In an eventful race, featuring three safety car periods and the retirements of nine drivers, Bottas won, ahead of the Ferrari of Charles Leclerc and Norris.
 Hamilton crossed the line in second place, but received a five-second time penalty after a collision with Albon, who soon retired; after the penalty was applied, Hamilton finished fourth, ahead of Carlos Sainz Jr., Sergio Pérez and Pierre Gasly.

-The inaugural Styrian Grand Prix was won by Hamilton ahead of Bottas and Verstappen.
-The Hungarian Grand Prix started with a slippery track.
+The temporary format for some rounds featured consecutive races in consecutive weeks at the same venue.
+This was the case when the series stayed in Spielberg for the Styrian Grand Prix, named for the state where the circuit is located, which was won by Hamilton ahead of Bottas and Verstappen.

+The Hungaroring in Mogyoród fielded the first single race meeting of the year, the Hungarian Grand Prix, which started with a slippery track.
 Verstappen slid into the barrier on his way to the grid and broke his steering axis, but his mechanics managed to repair the car before the race start.
 The race winner was Hamilton, with Verstappen in second and Bottas in third place.

-Hamilton won the British Grand Prix despite his left-front tyre delaminating in the middle of the last lap.
+The next stop was Silverstone, which as another two-in-two format where Hamilton won the first race, the British Grand Prix, despite his left-front tyre delaminating in the middle of the last lap.
 Verstappen finished second with Leclerc in third.
 Bottas had a puncture which resulted in him finishing in eleventh.
 Daniil Kvyat had a puncture at high speed entering Maggotts corner which resulted in a big crash with a safety car, and Sainz Jr. finished 13th after a puncture made him fall from what would have been 4th place.
-In the 70th Anniversary Grand Prix, Verstappen won with Hamilton second and Bottas third.
+In the second race at Silverstone the next week, the 70th Anniversary Grand Prix, Verstappen won with Hamilton second and Bottas third.
 This was the first non-Mercedes win of the season.

+Formula One then concluded the first part of the season with a single race at Montmeló.
 The Spanish Grand Prix was won by Hamilton with Verstappen in second and Bottas in third.